-Although riding the best triathlon bike won't make your next Ironman effortless, but at least it might make the cycling part a little more tolerable than if you tried to use your Dutch bike.
+Although riding the best triathlon bike won't make your next Ironman effortless, a good tri bike can give you the competitive edge by being more aero than a standard road bike.
 The tri bikes on this list go above and beyond to provide you with the best aerodynamic advantage you can have in the lightest possible package possible.
+Aerobars strictly optional!

 Buying a triathlon or time trial bike can be more daunting than buying the best road bike, for example.
 If you haven't got a lot of experience in bike technology, it's easy to get lost in the details and get super confused by the different groupsets, chainsets and wheelsets.
 We will try to make this all clearer for you.